The 2023-2024 call for admissions must be submitted online by Monday 16 October 2023 at noon (GMT +2).

 Individual study plan and supervision

 Each student shall contact the tutor at the beginning of the programme in order to draft the study plan, which will be submitted to the coordinating committee and, if required, to the steering committee.
 The students’ progress will be assessed on a regular basis as provided by the individual study plan.
-The study plan may be amended.

 Dissertation and Internship

-Work and study experiences abroad give students first-hand knowledge of international dynamics in fields such as that of sustainable development, the opportunity to put into practice and to strengthen their cross-sector skills learned in the classroom, and the chance to use sector-specific and technical information.
+Work and study experiences abroad give students first-hand knowledge of international dynamics in fields such as that of sustainable development, the opportunity to put into practice and to strengthen the cross-sector skills learned in the classroom, and the chance to use sector-specific and technical expertise.
 For many students the internship is the first work experience.

-Scholarships and mobility
+Scholarships and mobility opportunities